 These violations have been criticized around the world, including by the UN and the US State Department.
 If they don’t stop, there will be no Bushmen living in the reserve in a few generations’ time.

-Ask President Khama and his brother, Botswana’s Environment Minister, to mark Botswana’s 50th birthday by upholding the court ruling.
+Ask President Khama and his brother, Botswana’s Environment Minister, to uphold the court ruling.